 The Master Craftsmen

-The ancient origins of many of the guilds have been lost through the mists of time.
-Trades, as far back as the 11th century, found that belonging to a 'guild' was beneficial to their business.
+The ancient origins of many guilds have been lost through the mists of time but trades as far back as the 11th century, found that belonging to a 'guild' was beneficial to their business.
 Being a member of a guild showed people that you worked within the boundaries, qualities, and rules of the time.
 This gained you respect, trust and business.

 Guilds were made up of merchants and craftsmen who were the life blood of any village or town and they would ply their skills and wares on market day.
 In larger towns they may even have a shop, workshop or a permanent premises.

 The merchant guilds and craft guilds managed the entire trading within the town boundary.
 Today many older towns still have guild halls smack in the centre of town where deals would have been struck on market day.

 Market day was the most important day of the week and some towns still have market days protected by 'royal approval' or 'charter', such as Hailsham in East Sussex.
 On these days merchants and traders would fill the streets and centres with their goods and offer their skills to the public.
 It was here on these bustling streets that the master craftsman emerged at the very top of his profession, demanding the highest pay for his hard earned skills.
 But where did he start?